-UK Libraries’ newspaper collections include contemporary local, national, and international papers together with historical papers from across Kentucky, the US, and the world.
-Search for newspapers or newspaper articles using InfoKat Discovery and filtering your results by resource type and publication date to narrow your results.
+UK Libraries’ newspaper collections include contemporary local, national, and international papers and historical papers from across Kentucky, the US, and the world.
+Search for newspapers or newspaper articles using InfoKat Discovery and filtering your results by resource type and publication date.

 InfoKat searches many newspaper databases to which we subscribe, including the Kentucky Digital Newspapers Database, as well as UK Libraries’ microfilm and physical newspaper holdings.

 While many of our newspaper materials are available in digital formats, some newspapers are only available as paper copies or on microfilm.
 Our librarians can assist you with locating particular papers or finding articles about specific events, either in our collections or from other institutions via Interlibrary Loan.